Do you want to work with children and young people?

 To be successful you will require:

-- Demonstrated ability to practice in a collaborative, strength based, family and child centred model, with emphasis on parent upskilling to best support their child.
+- Demonstrated capacity to practice in a collaborative, strength based, family and child centred model.

-- High level and effective interpersonal skills, including teamwork, leadership, and communication.
+- High level and effective interpersonal skills, including teamwork, leadership, communication, and the ability to adapt and be flexible.

 - Strong organisational and time management skills, efficient and flexible work practices including the ability to manage a busy caseload, meet deadlines, prioritise, and respond to change.

-- Demonstrated commitment to professional development by maintaining, applying, and sharing clinical knowledge.
+- Be willing to learn and be committed to providing excellent care through commitment to professional development by maintaining, applying, and sharing clinical knowledge.

 What we offer